Skip to main content

 Welcome WE ARE THE RUTH STRAUSS FOUNDATION

-Supporting families facing the death of a parent to cancer & driving the need for more research into non-smoking lung cancers.
+Supporting families facing the incurable cancer diagnosis & driving the need for more research into non-smoking lung cancers.

 Read Now Personal Stories